danog/MadelineProtoDocs/old_docs/API_docs_v45/methods/README.md

 * <a href="messages.getSplitRanges.html" name="messages.getSplitRanges">Get message ranges for saving the user's chat history: messages.getSplitRanges</a>

+* <a href="messages.getReplies.html" name="messages.getReplies">Get messages in a reply thread: messages.getReplies</a>

 * <a href="messages.requestUrlAuth.html" name="messages.requestUrlAuth">Get more info about a Seamless Telegram Login authorization request, for more info click here »: messages.requestUrlAuth</a>

 * <a href="contacts.getTopPeers.html" name="contacts.getTopPeers">Get most used peers: contacts.getTopPeers</a>

+* <a href="help.getCountriesList.html" name="help.getCountriesList">Get name, ISO code, localized name and phone codes/patterns of all available countries: help.getCountriesList</a>

 * <a href="updates.getDifference.html" name="updates.getDifference">Get new updates: updates.getDifference</a>